bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

 less AnnotatedCBW_regions_c0098_Tumor.sorted.markduplicates.bam_CNVs.tsv | awk '$4=="VHL"' | less -S
 ```

-If you don't have a specific gene or gene set you can use [COSMIC](https://cancer.sanger.ac.uk/census): Which contains genes that are known and speculated to be associated with cancer.
+#If you don't have a specific gene or gene set you can use [COSMIC](https://cancer.sanger.ac.uk/census): Which contains genes implicated in cancer biology.

 Now lets go visualize these results using R --> You will need to open r studio for this, we have two ways to do this.
 1) Open it locally on you personal computer